modyo/modyo-docs/docs/en/platform/core/api.md

 }
 ```

-The above corresponds to what we call `Example Value`, and shows precisely an example of what
+The above corresponds to what we call `Example Value` and shows precisely an example of what
-that we can expect to obtain, but we can also consult the corresponding model by clicking on
+you can expect to receive as a response, but we can also consult the corresponding model by clicking on `model`.

-`model`, where we will see the JSON structure that composes the answer, the different fields, their data types,
-example values, set of possible values where appropriate and format of the texts (`date-time`,` ipv4`, `email`, etc).
+This will return JSON structure of the answer, the different fields, their data types, example values, set of possible values (where appropriate) and format of the texts (`date-time`,` ipv4`, `email`, etc).

 Additionally, possible cases of failure that may occur are shown, in order to control them properly.

 For example, if we try to find a resource that does not exist:

 ``` http